sqrew/tunes/book/src/getting-started/playing-samples.md

 - Rapid prototyping without complex setup
 - Any situation where you just need to play a sound

-See the [Bevy Integration](../game-audio/bevy-integration.md) chapter for how to use this in a real game engine.
+See the [Game Engine Integration](../game-audio/game-engine-integration.md) chapter for how to use this in any Rust game engine (Bevy, ggez, macroquad, bracket-lib, etc).

 ---